Destination

 Dec – Feb

 Tawang is beautiful in snow but Sela Pass and Bumla Pass may close.
-For those willing to gamble on road conditions, the monastery in winter light is extraordinary.
+For those willing to gamble on road conditions, the monastery at 3,048 metres in winter light, the courtyard empty and the butter lamps the only warmth, is unlike any other version of it.

 Spring